 How to actually smash your reading week

-Don’t worry, your lecturers don’t know you’re binge watching breaking bad
+Don’t worry, your lecturers don’t know you’re binge watching Breaking Bad

-However, this blessing also means they are expected by lecturers to use this time to catch up on what might have slipped from their notes in the past few weeks of uni life.
+On the other hand, this blessing also means they are expected by lecturers to use this time to catch up on what might have slipped from their notes in the past few weeks of uni life.
 However, this freedom from the usual grind of seminars, workshops, lectures, and labs can be very tempting to treat more like a half-term holiday.

 Cue the classic angel-versus-devil debate on our shoulders.
 Do we owe it to our ever-hopeful lecturers to catch up on what we’ve missed?
 Or should we knuckle down in our studies to make the academic comeback of the century?

 If you’re looking to truly make the most of this reading week instead of finding a new binge-worthy series to rot on the sofa with, here is your guide to having a successful reading week.
-It’s all about balancing productivity and relaxation—because we students definitely deserve it.
+It’s all about balancing productivity and relaxation – because we students definitely deserve it.

 Planning makes perfect